annleefores/cruddur/journal/week0.md

 **Using AWS CLI**

-- To create SNS topic run these commands
+- To create SNS topic run this command.

  ```bash
  aws sns create-topic --name eventbridge-alert
  ```

-- Make sure to copy SNS topic ARN
+- Make sure to copy SNS topic ARN thats returned as response.
-- To subscribe to SNS topic run this command replacing `arn` with SNS topic ARN also don't forget to add the email
+- To subscribe to SNS topic run this command replacing `arn` with SNS topic ARN also don't forget to add the email.

 ```
 aws sns subscribe \